benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/hdp_sandbox_troubleshooting.md

 The Hiveserver2 component in the HDP sandbox may be down after starting the cluster.
 To start it up:

-1. On the docker host, change to the `fusion-docker-compose` directory and restart the Fusion Server container for the HDP zone.
+1. On the docker host, change to the `fusion-docker-compose` directory and restart the LiveData Plane Server container for the HDP zone.

    `docker-compose restart fusion-server-sandbox-hdp`